-The National Aquarium desired to reimagine its upland space on Piers 3 and 4 along Baltimore’s Inner Harbor and refocus attention toward the water in the canal between them.
+The National Aquarium desired to not only reimagine its upland space on Piers 3 and 4 along Baltimore’s Inner Harbor, but to refocus attention toward the water in the canal between them.
 In 2014, Biohabitats developed a suite of innovative technologies that provide habitat, restore ecological functions, and improve water quality in the canal.
 This project, which stemmed from campus master planning efforts was initially referred to as the “Ecoslip.”

 By re-envisioning its campus, the Aquarium aims to demonstrate a new model urban waterfront that not only enhances ecology but educates visitors by exhibiting the unique habitats found within the Chesapeake Bay.
 In 2015, Biohabitats worked with Ayers Saint Gross to further evaluate baseline conditions and develop a framework for monitoring the canal as it transforms into a Model Urban Waterfront.
 Biohabitats supported Ayers Saint Gross in advancing a conceptual design of the waterfront park that incorporated the innovative ecological interventions proposed with the Ecoslip.